 - Fire resistance: is very vital in choosing the type of siding.
 It is always important to choose one that can resist fire, not even one that can only slow down the spread of fire.
 Vinyl can not resist fire but only act as a fire retardant.
 This is unlike to Hardie plank that is concrete, therefore meant to resist fire.
 The kind of materials used to make it can not allow the fire in what so ever making it the best for use.

 - Versatile: Vinyl is an outright winner when it comes to this.
 It can be made fit for any place, home that you would like to use it.
 Wherever you use it, it will fit and be beautiful as you wish therefore giving it an upper hand against fiber siding.

-- Color: Vinyl exists it many colors up to 360as compared to Hardie plank that only exists in 36 colors.
+- Colour: Vinyl exists it many colours up to 360as compared to Hardie plank that only exists in 36 colours.
 As much as it is easily available, and many people trying to use it as a wood replacement, there is still complain that it does not match wood with its thin nature coming out clearly.
 In comparison to fiber siding, fiber siding is thick and can give that picture of wood when used, making it more natural.
 You are therefore advised to use it for a natural ambiance.

 - Energy efficiency: they both require the underlayment to give good insulation, without which no much can be benefitting from them.
 As much as there is a slight difference in the same, especially on the side of Vinyl, which gives an opportunity to put in underlayment, fiber siding does not allow that.

 - Easier to fix: This makes people go for it as compared to fiber cement, which proves to be hectic when it comes to installation.